cyberknights-team/HlinWindows/README.md

 <h4>Cloud technolgy used:</h4>
 Microsoft Azure
 <h4>Target platform:</h4>
-PC or Dekstop with Windows 8 or above
+Dekstop with Windows 8 or above
 <h3>Link to download HLIN:</h3> <a href="http://www.cyberknights.in/download/HlinWindowsDesktop"> http://www.cyberknights.in/download/HlinWindowsDesktop </a>